hpc4cmb/toast-workshop-tokyo-2020/README.md

 ### Social Dinner

 Social dinner will take place on Tuesday Jan.
 21st at 6:30PM at [the RESTAURANT ABREUVOIR](http://www.mukougaoka-facultyhouse.jp/restaurant.html), located in the [Mukougaoka Faculty House](https://goo.gl/maps/kV3HFSjcRa7F71c87).

+## Lunch

+We will not prepare any lunch.
+You can go to one of two cafeterias (第二 or 中央食堂) and buy a lunch box @ [ネオポンテ](https://www.w-tokyodo.com/neoponte/neoponte_tokyo/).

 ## Code of Conduct